vidisha999/Building-a-model-pipeline-for-Review-Classification-using-a-GRU-model/README.md

 3. Model deployment via a REST API
 - Develop a REST API using the Flask web framework to deploy the trained model.
 - Host the REST API on a server.
 - Deploy the Flask application as a production-ready server using Gunicorn.
-- Implement a model engine script using subprocesses to automate the execution of multiple processes.
+- Interact with Flask-based REST API via POST request

 ### Preprocessing the dataset
 #### 1. Cleaning the dataset